pr-starfighter/starfighter/README.txt

 * Automake
 * pkg-config

+And the following is required to build locales:

+* Python

 Once these dependencies are installed, simply do the following from a terminal window:

     autoreconf -vif
+    ./locale/build.py

-The arguments are technically optional, but recommended.
+The arguments to autoreconf are technically optional, but recommended.

 If for some reason you need to remove all of these files from your directory, you can do so via the following command (requires Git):